 According to traditional Jewish practice, on the eighth day after a boy is born, he is circumcised, that is, the foreskin is removed from the tip of his penis, and several blessings are recited.
 This ritual, called brit milah (commonly known as a bris), was first mentioned in the Torah, when God says, “Every male among you shall be circumcised… it shall be a sign of the covenant between Me and you” (Genesis 17:11).
 The brit milah may be postponed, however, if the child is not healthy enough to undergo the procedure.

 According to traditional Judaism, there is a difference between circumcision and a brit milah.
-A brit milah must be performed by an observant Jew who follows a prescribed procedure.
+Traditionally, a brit milah is performed by an observant Jew who follows a prescribed procedure.
 A brit milah is typically performed by a mohel, who is a Jew trained in religious law and surgical techniques.
+Some families choose to use a pediatric surgeon to perform the circumcision and have a rabbi or cantor lead a ritual to commemorate the bris.
 For many years there were only Orthodox mohels, but now there are a growing number of progressive mohels who are receptive to the needs of interfaith families.
 The Reform movement maintains an online database of mohels.
 Often, parents will ask their rabbi, if they have one, to co-officiate at the brit milah.

-The brit milah may occur in any location that will allow it, and usually occurs in the parents’ home or a synagogue, although it is certainly permissible to perform the ceremony in the hospital.
+The brit milah may occur in any location that will allow it, and usually occurs in the parents’ home or a synagogue.
+Some families host a bris ceremony outdoors after the circumcision is performed in a hospital.

 The basic order of the ceremony is as follows: